Caregiver for family member in California: Caring for elderly in your home

 Many of my clients have complained about how family members treat them.
 While caregiving for your parents, family conflicts can arise.
 When caring for elderly in your home, you must make many changes.
 Being the primary carer for a family member not only creates a significant difference in daily routine, but there are also often physical changes to make as well.
 You may need ramps installed, doorways widened, furniture moved, and other modifications to facilitate care.
 It helps if family members acknowledge the changes and the impact of caring for an elderly parent.

 It is common for caregivers to move into the parent's home to provide a familiar setting where their parent feels comfortable.
 Caring for the elderly in their home requires them to give up their own home.
 Hurtful feelings and accusations can result when family members see them as having free rent instead of seeing how much work they do and the personal life they gave up.
+Some caregivers develop trauma symptoms from family discourse.
 It's a good idea to keep an eye out for signs of caregiver stress.
 Caregiving for your parents is a stressful undertaking.

 You may find that you spend so much time caregiving that you have no time or energy to care for yourself.
 Caring for elderly in your home directly impacts every part of your life.
 You are constantly thinking about what needs to be done next.
 Your responsibilities span from making appointments and picking up medication to bathing and dressing.
 The amount of time it takes to get your loved one ready to go somewhere can be staggering.